brianhyun/centerbite/README.md

 ## Future Features

 - **User Interface**
+  - Have an option to disable animations.
   - Show _Open until X_ in restaurant card.
+  - Show only 5-8 restaurants and have a randomize button.
   - Long restaurant names make the cards look too cramped.
   - The _X icon_ that closes the restaurant popup needs padding.
   - Show toast and loading icon while restaurants and isochrone polygon are being retrieved.